sumanishere/Sangeet/README.md

 # Sangeet Music

-This is a Material Online Music Player app made by our College Team using Flutter.
+This is a Material Online Music Player app made using Flutter.

 ## • College Name

     Heritage Institute of Technology, Kolkata

-## • Team Members

-    1. Suman Kumar Dey
-    2. Mayank Jaiswal
-    3. Sayan Dey
-    4. Dayanand Kumar Mahto

 ## • App Logo